libsteve/do/README.md

 Notice that the projects named `register` don't have files associated with them. `register` is a special project that will register the user with the try program. do will automatically submit the required `/dev/null` file with the `register` project.
 If a `register` project has any files associated with it, do will ignore them.

 Notice that there is no `#enddo` in the example. `#enddo` is only needed to let do ignore a section of the file.

+If the username and machine are not specified in the dofile, do will prompt the user for that information.

 ## Resources